 What do we imagine this deliberative process might look like?
 We start by emphasizing that this would be a "rational" deliberative process.
 That means two things.
 First, these public conversations would be informed by the best medical evidence available at a point in time (recognizing that that medical evidence might have considerable uncertainty attached to it, especially as medical researchers try to figure out which genetic facts are related in medically meaningful ways to disease processes and opportunities to interrupt those processes through pharmacologic interventions).
 This evidence would be presented in a way that was intelligible to most lay people and as unbiased as reasonably possible (free of language likely to precipitate common cognitive errors).
-Second, the core of the deliberative process would be inclined to opt for with respect to a particular rationing issue.
+Second, the core of the deliberative process would be the giving of "public reasons" to one another for the particular health care justice judgments we as individuals would be inclined to opt for with respect to a particular rationing issue.
 Public reasons are the sorts of reasons citizens in a liberal pluralistic democratic society can reasonably give to one another as justifications for one or another public policy.
-These are reasons that are separable from what Rawls would refer to as comprehensive religious or philosophic visions of what would count as a good life.
+These are reasons that are separable from what Rawls15 would refer to as comprehensive religious or philosophic visions of what would count as a good life.
 These reasons are also public in the sense that they must be broader than considerations of personal self-interest.

-John Rawls, Political Liberalism (Columbia University Press, 1993).
+15 John Rawls, Political Liberalism (Columbia University Press, 1993).